Red Notice (film): Development

 Gal Gadot was confirmed to star opposite Johnson in June 2018, and Ryan Reynolds was added in July 2019.
 Ritu Arya and Chris Diamantopoulos were also cast in February 2020.

 Johnson, Reynolds, and Gadot were all paid $20 million each to star in the film, while Thurber was paid $10 million to write and direct.
-After working on the film, Gadot became the third highest-paid actress in the world in 2020.

-At a budget of $200 million, Red Notice is Netflix's most expensive original film to date.
+At a budget of $200 million, Red Notice was Netflix's most expensive original film until 2022's The Gray Man.

 Filming

 Principal photography began on January 3, 2020, in Atlanta, Georgia.
 Production on the film was previously expected to start in April 2019, after Johnson wrapped filming on Jumanji: The Next Level.
 On July 8, 2019, filming was delayed to early 2020.
 A planned shoot in Italy was canceled due to the COVID-19 pandemic in the country.
 On March 14, it was announced production had been halted indefinitely due to the COVID-19 pandemic overall.

 Filming resumed on September 14, 2020.
 Reynolds and Gadot completed filming their scenes by the end of October.
 Production in Atlanta was completed on November 14, before moving to Rome and Sardinia, Italy for a week of shooting.
 Filming in Italy was completed on November 18.
 The film was greenlit with an estimated production budget of $160 million and by the time it was released the reported cost had reached $200 million, making it the most expensive film in Netflix's history.

 Visual effects artist Richard R. Hoover served as the overall visual effects supervisor for the film.

 Red Notice is one of the first feature films to extensively use the first-person view (FPV) drone flying for cinematography.
 FPV drone pilot Johnny Schaer participated in filming.